Is Section GG making your head hurt? Net Health Therapy for Skilled Nursing is offering a regulatory remedy.

 Q: In what context should Section GG MDS be completed?
 (Many patients perform better in a therapy setting than they do in a nursing unit.)

 A: Per CMS, providers should refer to facility, Federal and State policies and procedures to determine which staff members may complete Section GG.
-Since Section GG is scored based on the patient’s usualperformance, the data may be completed with input from nursing staff and/or therapy professionals; the assessment is based upon direct observation, patient self-report and direct care staff reports.
+Since Section GG is scored based on the patient’s usual performance, the data collection may be completed with input from nursing staff and/or therapy professionals; the assessment is based upon direct observation, patient self-report and direct care staff reports.
+Your interdisciplinary team in your inpatient rehabilitation facilities (physical therapy, occupational therapy) offering any level of assistance should do a standardized assessment.

 Q: How does CMS define usual performance?